Skip to main content

 10 mentions Positive Neutral Negative

 The graphics are generally well-received, featuring a cartoony art style reminiscent of Torchlight, with decent visuals for spells, skills, and a variety of enemy designs.
-While many players appreciate the overall aesthetic, some note that improvements could enhance the experience, leading to an average rating of around 7/10.
-Overall, the graphics contribute positively to the game's unique charm and engaging gameplay.
+While many players appreciate the unique aesthetic and overall quality, some note that improvements could enhance the experience further, leading to an average rating of around 7/10.

 • “Love the art style.”